 Curriculum Standards Sample Clauses

 Curriculum Standards.
-1. Opinions and suggestions as to the kind of instructional materials purchased shall be sought from personnel and determination shall be made by the Committee.
+1. Opinions and suggestions as to the kind of teaching materials purchased shall be sought from academic personnel and determination shall be made by the Committee.
+2. Delivery of all books and supplies for the following year shall be made as soon as possible prior thereto.
+Teachers shall be notified concerning supplies and materials which are denied, or which will not be available, if possible.

 Curriculum Standards.
 THE LICENSOR contracts with Academic Benchmarks, Inc. to provide updated curriculum standards for Licensor’s Software Program.
 Accordingly, the LICENSEE accepts the products, sites and services related to the curriculum standards provided by Academic Benchmarks Inc. "as is" and "as available" without any warranty whatsoever as to the performance or results licensee may obtain from use of the products, services or sites.
 Licensor makes no warranty that use of the products or services or access to the sites will be uninterrupted, timely, secure or error-free.
 Any content downloaded or otherwise obtained from the sites and any content aligned using the system is done at licensee's discretion and risk, and licensee will be solely responsible for any damage to licensee's computer system or loss of data that results from the download of any such content.
 LICENSOR DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 LICENSEE ASSUMES THE ENTIRE RISK AS TO THE RESULTS AND PERFORMANCE OF THE PRODUCTS, SERVICES AND SITES, THE CONTENT RECEIVED AS PART THEREOF AND THE CONSEQUENCES OF ANY ACTION TAKEN BY LICENSEE BASED UPON THE SAME.